haydenmuhl/markdown-srd/dnd-5e-srd-5.1.md

 Seeming Teleportation Circle
 6th Level
 Eyebite
- Not for resale.
-Permission granted to print or photocopy this document for personal use only.
-System Reference Document 5.1 105

 Find the Path
 Guards and Wards Irresistible Dance Mass Suggestion Programmed Illusion True Seeing